 Cut the house wrap with care

-through the house wrap and mark the cuts
+Feel the opening through the house wrap and map out your cuts with a felt-tip pen.

 Install the sill flashing